 Collaborating with Green in Real Life

-Want to work with Green in Real Life as a guest, special contributor, sponsor, or affiliate?
-Please get in touch – we’d love to hear from you.
+Want to work with Green in Real Life as a special contributor, sponsor, or affiliate?
 If you enjoy what you see here on Green in Real Life and think that we might be a good fit for your target readers or customers, let’s collaborate to grow or create something wonderful together.
 See our Work with Us page for additional information on collaborations and guest features.

 Other Frequently Asked Questions

 Absolutely!
 You are welcome to share our links, link to our content, pin our posts, etc. See our Copyright Policy for full details.
-Blogging is all about connecting and sharing, and it is awesome when you invite your friends and followers to read things here on the blog.
+Blogging is all about connecting and sharing.
+It’s great when you invite your friends and followers to read things here on the blog.

 Do you accept guest posts?

-We do not actively seek outside content, but we do occasionally accept guest posts.
+We don’t actively seek outside content, but we do occasionally accept guest posts.
 These are limited to interesting original content from knowledgeable sources that suit our niche content and audience.
 Additional information is available on our Work with Us page.

 Can I use one of your photos?

 Only if you are using it in direct relation to sharing our content, unless you have requested and received permission for a special purpose.
 See our Copyright Policy for full details.
 If you have a special request, please send me an email.
-I’m very flexible and PR friendly.
+I’m flexible and PR friendly